eeeschwartz/content-guide/pages/punctuation.md

 > Use ellipses to indicate the deletion of one or more words in condensing quotes, texts and documents, or to indicate hesitation.
 Be careful to avoid deletion that would distort the meaning.

->> *In his “I Have a Dream” speech, the Reverend Martin Luther King Jr. declared: “Now is the time to make real the promises of democracy… Now is the time to lift our nation from the quicksands of racial injustice to the solid rock of brotherhood.”*
+>> *In his “I Have a Dream” speech, the Reverend Martin Luther King Jr. declared: “Now is the time to make real the promises of democracy … Now is the time to lift our nation from the quicksands of racial injustice to the solid rock of brotherhood.”*

-**Em Dash (—)**
+**Em dash (—)**

 > * Use dashes to denote an abrupt change in thought in a sentence or an emphatic pause: